DarthFlashyPants/sith-cache-warmer/README.md

             "reportSite": "Site3"
         },

-Execute a dashboard named after the best song ever and refresh data This report lives in a Tableau multi-tenant site with an ID of "Site3".
+Execute a dashboard named after the best song ever and refresh data.
+This report lives in a Tableau multi-tenant site with an ID of "Site3".
 Does the username you specified in **username** have access to this site?
-They should.
+It needs to.

 Tableau Server Configuration
 ----
-This application leverages Tableau **Trusted Authentication** to enable the user specified in the config file to connect and execute reports.
+This application leverages Tableau **Trusted Authentication** to enable the user specified in the config file to connect to and execute reports.
 Please review the [documentation] on same, and configure Tableau to trust the IP address or Machine Name of the box which runs this application.

 License
 ----